 - Have a 2.5 (C) minimum unweighted grade point average in competency courses\ or rank in the top 50% of their high school class. - Have no more than one deficiency in two areas, except both not in mathematics and laboratory sciences. - Have a minimum GPA of 2.0 for each competency area.

 \ The GPA is calculated using only the 16 core courses.
+Students should refer to their selected college(s) for further information.

 Competency Courses: